matrix-org/matrix-spec-proposals/proposals/2314-backfill-current-state.md

 ## Proposal

-Add a new v2 state API that returns the server's present auth chain and state PDUs if an event ID is not provided, as well as specifying the room version to ease the parsing of the given events.
+Make the `eventId` flag to `/v1/state/{roomId}` optional, and additionally return the room version to ease the parsing of the given events.

 ```
-GET /_matrix/federation/v2/state/{roomId}
+GET /_matrix/federation/v1/state/{roomId}

 {
   "room_version": "3",